Naturalness in Soft Leptogenesis and Gravitino Mass Bound due to Primordial Black Holes: Conclusion

 \acknowledgments SK thanks the Council of Scientific and Industrial Research (CSIR), India for financial support through Senior Research Fellowship (Grant No. 09/466(0209)/2018-EMR-I).
-SK also thanks Imtiyaz Ahmed Bhat and Yogesh for their helpful discussions.
+SK also thanks Imtiyaz Ahmed Bhat, Yogesh, and Kunal Pandey for their helpful discussions.